Gibbs3699/iOS15-UiKit-starbucksClone/README.md

 # iOS15-UiKit-starbucksClone

-Create a starbucks clone using UiKit.
+Create a starbucks clone using UiKit and iOS15.